-About 150 students and teachers from the Forth Worth area learned some of the mathematics involved in understanding brain rhythms during the 2016 Arnold Ross Lecture by Nancy Kopell of Boston University, which took place at the Fort Worth Museum of Science and Industry.
+About 150 students and teachers from the Forth Worth area learned some of the mathematics involved in understanding brain rhythms during the 2016 Arnold Ross Lecture by Nancy Kopell of Boston University, which took place at the Fort Worth Museum of Science and Industry on October 27.
 Following the lecture, eight of those students played Who Wants to Be a Mathematician.

 Brain Rhythms in Health and Disease, Nancy Kopell, Boston University

 Glenn Stevens (above left), chair of the Arnold Ross Lecture Series Committee, gave the audience some background about Arnold Ross and the lecture series, and introduced his Boston University colleague, Nancy Kopell (above right).
 She gave the audience insight into how the brain works and how math is used to understand the brain, especially its rhythms.